-- B.1 Except as may otherwise be allowed by the Subsidizing Agency MassHousing or other Subsidizing Agency, pursuant to the applicable subsidy program, a minimum of twenty-five percent (25%) or three (3) of the ownership duplex condominium units and -thirty-one (31) units of the rental apartments shall be reserved for income-eligible households, meaning that they shall be sold and/or rented, as applicable to and occupied by households, as proposed by the Applicant, whose income (adjusted for household size) is not more than eighty percent (80%) of the Area Median Income ("AMI"), as determined by the United States Department of Housing and Urban Development ("HUD") and the Subsidizing Agency (the "Affordable Units").
+Except as may otherwise be allowed by the Subsidizing Agency MassHousing or B.1 other Subsidizing Agency, pursuant to the applicable subsidy program, a minimum of twenty-five percent (25%) or three (3) of the ownership duplex condominium units and thirty-one (31) units of the rental apartments shall be reserved for income-eligible households, meaning that they shall be sold and/or rented, as applicable to and occupied by households, as proposed by the Applicant, whose income (adjusted for household size) is not more than eighty percent (80%) of the Area Median Income ("AMI"), as determined by the United States Department of Housing and Urban Development ("HUD") and the Subsidizing Agency (the "Affordable Units").
 This condition is not intended to create or impose conditions with respect to such affordable units, which is the purview of the Subsidizing Agency, but rather to reiterate the requirements of Chapter 40B.
 As determined by the Subsidizing Agency, the Affordable Units (rental) shall generally be dispersed throughout the Project in accordance with the guidelines of the Subsidizing Agency, except for fluctuations based on changes of household eligibility income allowed by the Regulatory Agreement.
-It is presumed that the Subsidizing Agency will require tThe Applicant toshall be responsible for maintaining records sufficient to comply with itsthe Subsidizing Agency guidelines for the location of Affordable Units in the Project and occupancy of such Affordable Units by income-eligible households.
-The Applicant shall provide the Board with a copy of such records at the Board's request.
+It is presumed that the Subsidizing Agency will require the Applicant to be responsible for maintaining records sufficient to comply with its guidelines for the location of Affordable Units in the Project and occupancy of such Affordable Units by income-eligible households.
+The Applicant shall provide the Board with Decision on Application for Comprehensive Permit Arlington Land Realty, LLC Off Dorothy Road, Arlington, MA

+, 2021

+Page 27 of 63

+a copy of such records at the Board's request.
 As will be set forth more fully in the Regulatory Agreement, the location of the affordable units may change in the event that the income of a household occupying an affordable unit increases beyond allowable program limits.
-The Board acknowledges that affordable unit location is an issue within the exclusive jurisdiction of the Subsidizing Agency. - B.2 All of the Project's Affordable Units shall be restricted for sale (as to duplex units) or rental (as to age-restricted senior apartment units) to households earning no more than the maximum allowable household income, adjusted for household size, as determined by MassHousing or any substitute Subsidizing Agency.
-The Affordable Units shall be maintained as affordable in perpetuity, which for the purposes of this Decision shall mean for so long as the Property does not comply with applicable zoning requirements without the benefit of this Comprehensive Permit. - B.3 The Applicant shall obtain approval by the Subsidizing Agency of an Affirmative Fair Housing Marketing Plan ("AFHMP") prior to the marketing and sale of affordable ownership units or rental of affordable apartment units, and shall ensure that the Project complies with the Subsidizing Agency's Fair Housing requirements.
+The Board acknowledges that affordable unit location is an issue within the exclusive jurisdiction of the Subsidizing Agency.

+- B.2 All of the Project's Affordable Units shall be restricted for sale (as to duplex units) or rental (as to age-restricted senior apartment units) to households earning no more than the maximum allowable household income, adjusted for household size, as determined by MassHousing or any substitute Subsidizing Agency.
+The Affordable Units shall be maintained as affordable in perpetuity, which for the purposes of this Decision shall mean for so long as the Property does not comply with applicable zoning and other local requirements without the benefit of this Comprehensive Permit. - B.3 The Applicant shall obtain approval by the Subsidizing Agency of an Affirmative Fair Housing Marketing Plan ("AFHMP") prior to the marketing and sale of affordable ownership units or rental of affordable apartment units, and shall ensure that the Project complies with the Subsidizing Agency's Fair Housing requirements. - B.4 For the initial rent-up of the Project, the Board considered imposing a local preference requirement for the affordable units, but after discussion determined that the imposition of such local preference requirement would not be appropriate.
+Accordingly, the Board has made the affirmative determination that no local preference shall be applicable.
+A lottery shall be established in a form approved by the Subsidizing Agency and/or the Project's Monitoring Agent.